opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 Document-level monitors provide the added option to use tags that represent multiple queries connected by the logical OR operator.

+To create a multiple query combination trigger:

-To create a per document monitor trigger:
+1. Create a per document monitor with more than one query.

-1. Provide a trigger name, and set the severity.
-2. Set a single query with field, operator and value.
+2. Set the first query with field, operator and value.
 For example, set the query to search for the `region` field with either operator: "is" or "is not", and set the value "us-west-2".)
+3. Create a tag and give it a name.
+3. Set an additional query and add the same tag to it.
-3. _(Optional)_: You can also create a combination trigger that checks two queries that both contain the same tag.
-For example, first create query 1, and add the tag name.
-Next, create query 2 and apply the same tag to it.
-Now when you create the trigger, you can specify the tag name, and it will perform logical OR operation if either query's conditions are met, it will generate the alert notification.
+4. Create the trigger condition and specify the tag name.
+This creates a combination trigger that checks two queries that both contain the same tag.
+The monitor checks both queries by a logical OR operation if either query's conditions are met, then it will generate the alert notification.

 ### Extraction query